IrenCore/code-style-lint/packages/create-code-style-lint/README.md

 # create-code-style-lint

 Code style lint config for front-end project.
+Execute the following command in the root directory of your project-->>>

-## Scaffolding Your Eslint
+## Scaffolding Your Eslint+Prettier

 ### With npm